 You have a right to make decisions about your medical care.
 An advance directive is a written decision you make about your health care in the future in case you become too ill to make a decision at that time.
-In Illinois there are four types of advance directives:
+Illinois has four types of advance directives:

 - Healthcare Power of Attorney This lets you pick someone to make your health care decisions if you are too sick to decide for yourself.
-You can print one from the CountyCare website: http://www.countycare.com/Media/Default/Resources/AdvanceDirectivePowerOfAttorney.pdf - Living Will This tells your doctor and other providers what type of care you want if you are terminally ill.
-Terminally ill means your condition will not get better. - Mental Health Preference This lets you decide if you want to receive some types of mental health treatment that might be able to help you. - Do Not Resuscitate (DNR) order This tells your family, all your doctors, and other providers what you want to do in case your heart or breathing stops.
+You can print one from the CountyCare website: https://dph.illinois.gov/content/dam/soi/en/web/idph/files/forms/powerofattorneyhealthcareform.pdf - Living Will This tells your doctor and other providers what type of care you want if you are terminally ill.
+Terminally ill means your condition will not get better. - Mental Health Preference This lets you decide if you want to receive some types of mental health treatment that might be able to help you. - Do Not Resuscitate/Practitioner Orders for Life-Sustaining Treatment (DNR/POLST) order -This tells your family, all your doctors and other providers what you want to do in case your heart or breathing stops.
+It can also be used to write down your wishes for life-sustaining treatment.

 You can get more information on advance directives from your health plan or your doctor.
-If you are admitted to the hospital, you might be asked you if you have one.
+If you are admitted to the hospital, you might be asked if you have one.
 You do not have to have one.

 You do not have to have one to get your medical care, but most hospitals encourage you to have one.
-You can choose to have any one or more of these advance directives if you want and you can cancel or change each at any time.
+You can choose to have any one or more of these advance directives if you want, and you can cancel or change each at any time.